chicagolug/chicagolug-pelican/content/legal.rst

 This site is provided as a public service by The Linux Kernel Organization Inc., a California `501(c)3 nonprofit corporation`_.
 Our servers are located in San Francisco, CA, USA; Palo Alto, CA, USA;
-Corvallis, OR, USA; Amsterdam, Netherlands; and Umeå, Sweden.
+Corvallis, OR, USA; Portland, OR, USA and Montréal, Québec, Canada.
 Use in violation of any applicable laws is strictly prohibited.

 Neither the Linux Kernel Organization nor any of its sponsors make any guarantees, explicit or implicit, about the contents of this site.
 Use